sustainivo/sustainivo/README.md

 This will start the development server on http://localhost:4200/, and you should be able to see your application in the browser.

 ## Dependencies
-Envixi is built using Angular and relies on the following dependencies:
+Sustainivo is built using Angular and relies on the following dependencies:

 - Angular Material: A UI component library for Angular applications.
 - Chart.js: A library for creating interactive charts and graphs.